Prof. Ph. D. Remigijus Venckus

 Thus, the artist invites us to look back to the words from the Bible: ‘Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 (5) It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 (6) Love does not delight in evil but rejoices with the truth.
 (7) It always protects, always trusts, always hopes, always perseveres’ (Corinthians 13:4-7 New International Version; NIV).

 Dancer’s opinion.
-The dancer of the movie Denis Stech noticed that he was glad to start working with the great artist R. Venckus.
-Participation in this film was a great experience to him because he had to dance only once in accordance with the music composition.
+The dancer of the movie Denis Stech noticed that he was glad to start working with R. Venckus.
+Participation in this film was a great experience to him because he had danced only once in accordance with the music composition.
 Dancing in a small cellar was a big challenge, however, he thought everything was pretty good.
 D. Stech expressed his thanks to R. Venckus for the opportunity to be part of the exhibition in Berlin and he hoped that that was just the beginning of their future cooperation!